dheysonalves/xpto-company-react-native/README.md

 ## Description

-I managed to work only with those below:
+I managed to work only with those below.
+Focused more on architecture, unit tests and integration tests with those two caractheristics below:

 * Get a company
 * List all companies